New Jersey's EB1 Lawyer with a History of Success

-US immigration options are limited, complex and confusing, even if you're a genius, CEO or world-class singer.
+U.S. immigration options are limited, complex and confusing, even if you're a genius, CEO or world-class singer.
 Hiring a savvy, experienced immigration lawyer can significantly improve your chances of obtaining a visa based on your work.
-Laurie Woog has been recognized for over two decades for her innovative solutions for getting visas for highly skilled immigrants.
+Laurie Woog has been recognized for over two decades for her innovative solutions in helping highly skilled immigrants obtain visas.

 What is an EB-1 Visa?

-The main advantage of EB-1 is that there doesn't need to be an employment opportunity that is suited to the applicant's skills advertised to American workers, and there's no need for an applicant to obtain an approved labor certification.
+The main advantage of EB-1 is that there doesn't need to be an employment opportunity advertised to American workers, and there's no need for an applicant to obtain an approved labor certification.
 Also, the wait for an EB-1 is typically much shorter than the wait for green cards in other preference categories, which often have lengthy case backlogs.

 Types of EB-1 Visas

 EB-1: Extraordinary Ability